flutter/website/catalog/samples/Scaffold_index.md

 permalink: /catalog/samples/Scaffold_index
 ---

-All of the sample apps listed here use the <a href="https://docs.flutter.io/flutter/material/Scaffold-class.html">Scaffold</a> class in an interesting way.
+All of the sample apps listed here use the Flutter Scaffold class in an interesting way.
 The <a href="/catalog/samples/">Sample App Catalog</a> page lists all of the sample apps.

 <div class="container-fluid">
   <div class="row" style="margin-bottom: 32px">